IOM3 Awards 2017

 Leslie Holliday Award 2017

 Dr Terry McGrail.
 Terry can be considered as the primary person behind the development of second generation toughened epoxy systems for aerospace composites applications, namely the ‘977 family’ of thermoplastic modified high temperature epoxies, which have been used worldwide in the industry for the last 30 years.
-After a degree and PhD in Chemistry obtained at University of Durham, Terry worked within the powerhouse Research and Development team of ICI at Wilton from the late 1970’s, concentrating on the development of commercial toughened thermosets.
+After a degree and PhD in Chemistry obtained at University of Sheffield, Terry worked within the powerhouse Research and Development team of ICI at Wilton from the 1980s, concentrating on the development of commercial toughened thermosets.
 The team eventually became part of the Cytec/Fiberite activity, with major developments and commercialisation of new matrix resins occurring in the 1980s.
 During this time Terry and co-workers were frequent contributors at all major composites conferences and published a considerable number of highly academic papers in peer reviewed journals.
-In the 1990s Terry was appointed Visiting Professor at University of Durham and later was associated closely with the group of Professor Frank Jones at University of Sheffield.
-This led to his appointment as Research Director at the AMRC in Sheffield, a post he held for several years before becoming Director and Technology Leader of the Irish Centre for Composites Research, established in 2010 and hosted at the University of Limerick.
+In the 1990s Terry was appointed Visiting Professor at Universities of York and Sheffield, and later was associated closely with the group of Professor Frank Jones at University of Sheffield.
+This led to his appointment as Research Director at the AMRC in Sheffield, a post he held for 2 years before becoming Director and Technology Leader of the Enterprise Ireland Irish Centre for Composites Research, established in 2010 and hosted at the University of Limerick.

 Institute’s Technician Medal